futufeld/brainfunc/README.md

 #### IO in Brainfunc

 To implement the `Read` and `Wrte` instructions of the Brainfuck language it is necessary to perform IO actions.
 In Haskell, all IO operations occur within the `IO` context.
-The intention of this section is to provide an intuition for understanding this concept of 'contexts' and how values that are within a context can be modified using a syntactical structure called `do` notation.
+The intention of this section is to provide an intuition for understanding this notion of 'context' and how values that are within a context can be modified using a syntactical structure called `do` notation.
 This is required knowledge for performing IO actions in Brainfunc.

 #### A Notion of Context

-Types like `List a` and `Maybe a` can be understood as providing a context for `a`. `List` takes `a` and represents a context where many values of `a` may exist. `Maybe` takes an `a` and represents the context that a value of type `a` may or may not be present.
-Often there is a sequence of operations to be applied to a value and each result is in a context.
-Handling the context can be cumbersome.
-Consider, for example, a function `squareOf` that returns the number that its argument is a square of (if any such number exists) and a function `naturalLog` that returns the natural logarithm of an integer:
+Types like `List` and `Maybe` can be interpreted as types that define a context for other types, changing how values of that type are manipulated. `List` takes `a` and represents a context where many values of `a` may exist. `Maybe` takes `a` and represents a context that a value of type `a` may or may not be present.
+Often a collection of functions must be used and each returns a value that lies within a context.
+Handling the context while manipulating the result values can be cumbersome.
+Consider, for example, a function `unSquare` that returns the integer square root of its argument (if any such number exists) and a function `naturalLog` that returns the natural logarithm of an integer:

 ```
-squareOf :: Integer -> Maybe Integer
+unSquare :: Integer -> Maybe Integer
 naturalLog :: Integer -> Maybe Double
 ```

-Note that for certain inputs both functions do not define a result, therefore the result must be in the `Maybe` context.
-To apply both `squareOf` and `naturalLog` to a value it is necessary to first match on the result of `squareOf`, which is verbose when using pattern matching:
+Note that for certain inputs both functions do not define a result, therefore the return values of both must exist in the `Maybe` context.
+To apply `naturalLog` to the result of `unSquare` it is necessary to first pattern match on the result of `unSquare` to handle the `Nothing` case:

 ```
-squareOfAndLogn :: Integer -> Maybe Double
+unSquareAndLogn :: Integer -> Maybe Double
-squareOfAndLogn x = case squareOf x of
+unSquareAndLogn x = case unSquare x of
     Just x' -> naturalLog x'
     Nothing -> Nothing
 ```

+The pattern matching syntax scales poorly as the number of expressions that evaluate to a value within a context increases.

 #### Using `do` Notation

 Haskell provides a special syntax, called `do` notation, that enables values that are in a context to be extracted from the context without requiring pattern matching.
-For example, `do` notation allows us to implement `squareOfAndLogn` as follows:
+For example, `do` notation allows us to implement `unSquareAndLogn` as follows:

 ```
-squareOfAndLogn :: Integer -> Maybe Double
+unSquareAndLogn :: Integer -> Maybe Double
-squareOfAndLogn x = do
+unSquareAndLogn x = do
-    x' <- squareOf x -- 1.
+    x' <- unSquare x -- 1.
 Extracts x' from the Maybe Integer that is returned
-    			     --    by squareOf
+                     --    by unSquare
     naturalLog x'    -- 2.
 Applies the naturalLog function to the extracted
                      --    Integer x', resulting in a Maybe Double
 ```

 The `<-` syntax extracts the value from the context to its right, giving it the name of the term on its left (see 1.).
 The `<name> <-` syntax is optional and only required if the contextual value returned by the expression on the right is needed (see 2.).
-All expressions in a `do` block must evaluate to a type in the same context - e.g. `squareOf` and `naturalLog` both return `Maybe`s - but that the 'wrapped' type can vary - e.g. `squareOf` returns `Maybe Integer` whereas `naturalLog` returns `Maybe Double`.
+All expressions in a `do` block must evaluate to a type in the same context - e.g. `unSquare` and `naturalLog` both return `Maybe`s - but that the 'wrapped' type can vary - e.g. `unSquare` returns `Maybe Integer` whereas `naturalLog` returns `Maybe Double`.
 The result of a `do` block is the result of its last expression.
-Although the context represented by the `List` type is very different from the context of the `Maybe` type, it provides the same abstraction.
+Although the context represented by the `List` type is very different from the context of the `Maybe` type, the same abstraction can be applied.
 Consider the following functions that take a `String` that represents the state of a Tic Tac Toe board and return a `List` of `String`s of the next possible board states:

 ```
 xMove :: String -> [String]